marco-zani/UniNotes/fog&cloud/fogObs/4-Cloud Networking.md

 ![[ForwardingToTheInternet.png]]

+The important details are:
+- vNic is used as default gateway
+- IP forwarding finds the router R1 as next hop
+- The NAT sees that the source is from the network 10.0.0.0/24, so applies masquerading with the machine IP (20.0.0.1) and changes the port

+> [!info]- connected and static routs
+> Connected: detected thanks to discovery protocols and plug&play
+> Static: Hand written rules

 # Datacenter wide services
 The challenge in data centers is to provide the same services of a single server but "at scale"